ervandew/eclim/src/doc/content/guides/development.rst

 **Submitting Patches**

-Any patches you submit should be in the form of a git formatted patch:
+Any patches you submit should be in the form of full diff against the current git head:

   ::

-    $ git format-patch --stdout origin > myfeature.patch
+    $ git diff origin > myfeature.patch

 Or using StGit (:ref:`described below <development-patches-managing>`):